Spencer Bailey Reflects on the Crash-Landing of United Airlines Flight 232

 Spencer Bailey (the co-host of this podcast) was on that plane with his 36-year-old mom, Francie, and 6-year-old brother Brandon.
 They sat in the 33rd row.
 His fourth birthday was 30 days away.
 (His father, Brownell, and twin brother, Trent, were not on board.)

 After a harrowing 44 minutes that included four swooping 360-degree turns, followed by a call from the cockpit to “brace” amidst howling sirens from the aircraft’s Ground Proximity Warning System, Flight 232 made contact with Runway 22.
 The tip of the right wing hit the ground, instantly igniting and quickly tearing off.
 The aircraft’s tail section ripped off, too, ejecting the bank of seats where Spencer, Brandon, and Francie sat.
 The rest of the plane broke into several pieces.
 The main section of the fuselage slowed to a stop, upside-down, in a cornfield.

-One hundred eleven people, including Francie, died.
-One hundred eighty five, including Spencer and Brandon, survived.
+One hundred twelve people, including Francie, died.
+One hundred eighty-four, including Spencer and Brandon, survived.